 Bhutan, the last great Himalayan kingdom, offers an array of experiences that blend spirituality, culture, and natural beauty.
 From sacred monasteries perched on cliffs to lush valleys teeming with wildlife, the country is a paradise for travellers seeking serenity and adventure.
 Whether you’re trekking through ancient trails, exploring the rich cultural heritage, or witnessing vibrant festivals, the things to do in Bhutan promise unforgettable memories.
 This guide highlights the top experiences that should be part of your itinerary when visiting this enchanting Himalayan kingdom.

-Here are the top 10 things to do in Bhutan that will enrich your travel experience:
+Here are the top 13 things to do in Bhutan that will enrich your travel experience on your trip to this Himalayan Gem.

 1. Tiger’s Nest Monastery